JacobK233811/MQuicker/README.md

 <ul>
   <li>Run the first step, close Terminal, and then run the second step.</li>
   <li>If at any time during install it seems as if the program has gotten stuck, try clicking on the window and pressing enter once.
 Sometimes, working on other tasks or clicking out of the tab will pause the process.</li>
-  <li>It is highly recommended to use <b>Cmnd+Click</b> to open each of these in a new tab and then copy their contents into Terminal program on your computer.
+  <li>It is highly recommended to use <b>Cmd+Click</b> to open each of these in a new tab and then copy their contents into Terminal program on your computer.
 The link on the right side will make the process smoother and does the same job as the other two combined.</li>
   <li>Find Terminal by going to Spotlight Search (magnifying glass in the top right of the screen) on your computer and typing Terminal.</li>
-  <li>To paste text into Terminal, use Cmnd+V. You may not see all of the lines if you scroll up, but that is simply Terminal limiting your scrolling.
+  <li>To paste text into Terminal, use Cmd+V. You may not see all of the lines if you scroll up, but that is simply Terminal limiting your scrolling.
 They are there.</li>
   <li>The program looks best in dark mode and if you are not a regular Terminal user, it makes sense to associate opening Terminal with starting MQuicker.
-You can do both by clicking Preferences in the top left of your screen or simply pressing Cmnd+, within Terminal. <a href="https://www.maketecheasier.com/customize-mac-terminal/">This guide explains the process.</a> I recommend following the steps in the first section, "Tweaking Terminal's Theme," and <b>choosing Pro before running the second step</b>.
+You can do both by clicking Preferences in the top left of your screen or simply pressing Cmd+, within Terminal. <a href="https://www.maketecheasier.com/customize-mac-terminal/">This guide explains the process.</a> I recommend following the steps in the first section, "Tweaking Terminal's Theme," and <b>choosing Pro before running the second step</b>.
 The second section, "Login Commands," should run the command <em>sh launch.sh</em> if you intend to use this feature.
 Only set this after installation is completed.</li>
   <li>Once the program has started, you make selections by typing in the number that corresponds with the desired action.</li>
 </ul>
 <ol>
-  <li><a href="MacSetUp\setup.sh">Download the ZIP file and Miniconda</a> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://jacobk233811.github.io/MangaNewChapter/#mac-two-step"><em><b>Simple to Use Copy & Paste Page</em></b></a></li>
+  <li><a href="MacSetUp\setup.sh">Download the ZIP file and Miniconda</a> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://jacobk233811.github.io/MQuicker/#mac-two-step"><em><b>Simple to Use Copy & Paste Page</em></b></a></li>
   <li><a href="MacSetUp\setup2.sh">Install required packages and run the file</a></li>
 </ol>
 <a href="MacSetUp\launch.sh">Copying and pasting this</a> or running <em>sh launch.sh</em> in your Terminal will start the program.
 <h1 id="2m">One-Step Set Up on Mac (Only for Those Who Have Python [test by entering pip3 in Terminal])</h1>
 <ul>
-  <li>It is highly recommended to <b>use Cmnd+Click</b> to open each of these in a new tab and their copy their contents into Terminal program on your computer.
+  <li>It is highly recommended to <b>use Cmd+Click</b> to open each of these in a new tab and their copy their contents into Terminal program on your computer.
 The link on the right side will make the process smoother and does the same job as the other two combined.</li>
   <li>Find Terminal by going to Spotlight Search (magnifying glass in the top right of the screen) on your computer and typing Terminal.</li>
-  <li>To paste text into Terminal, use Cmnd+V. You may not see all of the lines if you scroll up, but that is simply Terminal limiting your scrolling.
+  <li>To paste text into Terminal, use Cmd+V. You may not see all of the lines if you scroll up, but that is simply Terminal limiting your scrolling.
 They are there.</li>
   <li>The program looks best in dark mode and if you are not a regular Terminal user, it makes sense to associate opening Terminal with starting MQuicker.
-You can do both by clicking Preferences in the top left of your screen or simply pressing Cmnd+, within Terminal. <a href="https://www.maketecheasier.com/customize-mac-terminal/">This guide explains the process.</a> I recommend following the steps in the first section, "Tweaking Terminal's Theme," and <b>choosing Pro before running the second step</b>.
+You can do both by clicking Preferences in the top left of your screen or simply pressing Cmd+, within Terminal. <a href="https://www.maketecheasier.com/customize-mac-terminal/">This guide explains the process.</a> I recommend following the steps in the first section, "Tweaking Terminal's Theme," and <b>choosing Pro before running the second step</b>.
 The second section, "Login Commands," should run the command <em>sh launch.sh</em> if you intend to use this feature.
 Only set this after installation is completed.</li>
   <li>Once the program has started, you make selections by typing in the number that corresponds with the desired action.</li>
 </ul>
 <ol>
-  <li><a href="MacSetUp\setup.sh">Download the ZIP file, Create a Virtual Environment, and Run the File</a> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://jacobk233811.github.io/MangaNewChapter/#mos"><em><b>Simple to Use Copy & Paste Page</em></b></a></li>
+  <li><a href="MacSetUp\setup.sh">Download the ZIP file, Create a Virtual Environment, and Run the File</a> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://jacobk233811.github.io/MQuicker/#mos"><em><b>Simple to Use Copy & Paste Page</em></b></a></li>
 </ol>
 <a href="MacSetUp\launch.sh">Copying and pasting this</a> or running <em>sh launch.sh</em> in your Terminal will start the program.